-2. Parent/Guardian Authorization - Consent to Treatment, due June 1
+4. Parent/Guardian Authorization - Consent to Treatment

-On the ACA Camper Health History Form, please pay careful attention to the boxes on the front page.
+During registration you completed a Health History for your camper.
+One of the boxes on that form is a parent/guardian authorization for treatment.
 Your signature will give us permission to treat your child for any necessary medical care while at camp.
-Falcon Camp is approximately 20 - 30 minutes away from Mercy and Aultman Urgent Care centers and approximately 60 minutes away from Mercy and Aultman Hospitals.
+Falcon Camp is approximately 20 - 30 minutes away from Mercy Urgent Care and approximately 60 minutes away from Mercy and Aultman Hospitals.
 Please note that if your child becomes ill, injured, or needs medical or dental care requiring a doctor's attention outside of camp, we will make every effort to contact you by phone beforehand.
 If the situation does not require an ambulance, the child will travel in a camp vehicle with a camp staff member.
 The staff member will remain with the camper and accompany him/her back to camp.
 The hospital and/or Camp Administration will keep in contact with the parent/guardian during the time the camper is at the hospital.
 The hospital will directly bill the parent/guardian or medical insurance for any charges.

-\\\Please make sure to photocopy the front and back of your insurance card and upload it to Ultracamp with your medical forms.
-This will help us provide care for your child's needs quickly and effectively.\\\
+^{}Please make sure to photocopy the front and back of your insurance card and upload it to Ultracamp with your medical forms.
+This will help us provide care for your child's needs quickly and effectively.